Blooded Palace: The War of Flowers

 Blooded Palace: The War of Flowers (Korean: 궁중잔혹사 – 꽃들의 전쟁) is a 2013 South Korean historical television series starring Kim Hyun-joo, Lee Deok-hwa, Song Seon-mi, Jung Sung-mo, Jung Sung-woon, Kim Joo-young, Go Won-hee, and Jun Tae-soo.
-It aired on jTBC from March 23 to September 8, 2013 on Saturdays and Sundays at 20:45 (KST) time slot for 50 episodes.
+It aired on jTBC from March 23 to September 8, 2013 on Saturdays and Sundays at 20:45 (KST) for 50 episodes.

 The series was streamed online on YouTube.

 Synopsis

 It depicts a cruel hidden story within the royal court.
 Royal concubine Gwi-in Jo (Kim Hyun-joo) wants to make her son the king.
 In order to accomplish her goal, she holds the hand of Kim Ja-jeom and uses King Injo.
 She also attempts to get rid of Crown Prince Sohyeon.